weberBen/overlayRootFilesystem/README.md

 writeToKernelMod "$MODULE" "$var"
 ```

-All the needed file to compile that module are in the folder *Boot/modules*
+All the needed file to compile that module are in the folder *Boot/modules* (you will have to install *build-essential*)

 ## Modules  <a name="boot_modules"/>